Roar (song): Synopsis

-At the beginning of the video, Perry and her boyfriend (played by actor and model Brian Nagel) have crashed their plane in the middle of the jungle.
-Perry shows signs of worry, while her boyfriend takes pictures of himself and dumps his bags on her to explore.
+At the beginning of the video, Perry and her negligent boyfriend (played by actor and model Brian Nagel) have crashed their plane in the middle of the jungle.
+Perry shows signs of worry, while her boyfriend takes selfies and dumps his bags on her to explore.
 As it turns to night, they wander through the jungle as he throws things back at her.
-Suddenly, he is attacked by a tiger and Perry dumps her bags and runs off screaming.
+Suddenly, he is attacked by a tiger as the music abruptly pauses and Perry dumps her bags and runs off screaming.
 She approaches a lake and is almost bitten by a crocodile when she tries to take a drink.
 She sits on a rock and ends up with a tarantula crawling on her.
 As she looks into the lake while singing the chorus, she sees a reflection of a tiger instead of herself.
-Behind her in the darkness there are dozens of pairs of blinking eyes, but they are revealed to be fireflies which fly around her before forming an image of a roaring tiger in the sky.
+Behind her, in the darkness, there are dozens of pairs of blinking eyes, but they are revealed to be fireflies which fly around her before forming an image of a roaring tiger in the sky.

-Presumably a few days later, Perry has since made friends with a monkey and uses her stiletto heel to form a spear where she is now barefoot and only wearing what is left of her outfit.
+Presumably, a few days later, Perry has since made friends with a monkey and uses her stiletto heel to form a spear where she is now barefoot and only wearing what is left of her outfit.
 She uses the spear to shoot a banana, which she gives to the monkey.
 In another scene, she bathes in the lake, with the help of an elephant who sprays her with water from the lake using its trunk.
-Perry helps a crocodile by brushing its teeth using a toothbrush she has salvaged, and tries to reach her clothes which have been taken by the elephant.
+Perry helps a crocodile by brushing its teeth using a toothbrush she has salvaged and tries to reach her clothes which have been taken by the elephant.
 At night, she holds a torch and explores a cave.
 Inside, she watches an animated drawing on the wall in which humans try to kill a tiger with fire; attempting to burn it as it grows stronger and shooting spears which it sends firing back towards them with its roar.
 The next morning, Perry emerges from the cave wearing a leopard-print bikini top, a grass skirt, and unspecified lacings on her legs.
-She displays a boost of confidence and holding the spear she made earlier.
+She displays a boost of confidence and holds the spear she made earlier.
 She stands on top of a waterfall, overlooking the jungle, and then swings across the sky on a vine.